Road Warriors: Bucs Win 31-26 at Green Bay, Reach Super Bowl

 Tampa Bay took command in the middle portion of the game.

-After Sean Murphy-Bunting intercepted a Rodgers pass and Tampa Bay converted a fourth-and-4, the Bucs were at Green Bay’s 39 with 8 seconds remaining.
-The Bucs passed up a long field-goal attempt, and Brady found Miller down the left sideline for a 39-yard touchdown catch with just 1 second remaining.
+After Sean Murphy-Bunting intercepted a Rodgers pass and Tampa Bay converted a fourth-and-4, the Bucs were at Green Bay’s 39 while leading 14-10 with 8 seconds remaining in the second quarter The Bucs passed up a long field-goal attempt, and Brady found Miller down the left sideline for a 39-yard touchdown with just 1 second remaining.

 “We didn’t come here to not take chances to win the game,” Arians said.
 “Love the play we had.
 Got a great matchup and got a TD.
 That was huge.”